-- 6. Click Tools ➤ Sketch Entities ➤ Polygon from the Menu bar or click Polygon from the Sketch toolbar.
+- Click Tools ➤ Sketch Entities ➤ Polygon from the Menu bar or click Polygon from the Sketch toolbar.
 The Polygon PropertyManager is displayed. - 7.
 Sketch a Polygon centered at the Origin larger than the circle as illustrated. - 8.
-Click OK ✓ from the Polygon PropertyManager. - 9.
+Click OK I from the Polygon PropertyManager. - 9.
 Rebuild the model.
-View the created Polygon in the Graphics window. - 10.
-Close the model.
+View the created Polygon in the Graphics window.